HnsorensSoftware/MacroCompilerBuilder/README.md

     }

-In this code generation iteration, the function writes to the output file based on the active rule.
+In this code generation recurse, the function writes to the output file based on the active rule.
 It generates a code snippet for an identifier or a plus sign (`+`), depending on which rule is applied.
 The `continue_it();` is after the code is written to file to keep the code in order.
 In some cases `continue_it();` may be in the center, when a node requires code to be written before and after its childeren nodes.

 Compiling
 =========